MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/limitations.md

 ### React Native

 1. The React Native SDK currently does not support In-App-Updates.
-The reason for this is that React Native already has this functionality somewhat out-of-the-box.
+The reason for this is that one of React Native’s main features is that it allows to deploy apps using [CodePush](https://microsoft.github.io/code-push/) without the need to distribute a new build.
 2. The React Native SDK currently does not support Mobile Center Push.
 This will change in the future.

 ### Xamarin